dexipua/messenger_CoffeeProgrammers/README.md

 - vb@gmail.com
 - vh@gmail.com

-password
+password:
-passWord1 - one for all
+"passWord1" - one for all

 code for verification is 12 for this accounts